Residency and Citizenship

 For any enquiries on immigration matters, you may contact the ICA at:

-10 Kallang Road, ICA Building
+10 Kallang Road

 At around the age of 18, all male Singaporeans go through a period of military training called National Service (NS).
 National Service was introduced in 1967, to provide defence for Singapore and to a foster cohesiveness among male Singaporeans.
 The two-year stint offers an ideal opportunity for our young men to build strength of character, grow in maturity and develop leadership skills.
 Spending time training with fellow citizens also forges strong ties among Singaporeans from diverse backgrounds and ethnicities, as they are bound by a common experience, national pride and a greater cause.
 For many of them, this rite of passage also builds lifelong friendships.